ibm-cloud-docs/vpc/vsi_is_create_instance.md

 Ready to create an instance?
 Before you can run the `ibmcloud is instance-create` command, you need to know the details about the instance, such as what profile or image that you want to use.

 Gather the following information by using the associated commands.
-Verify the profile you use is available in the zone where you plan to create the instance.

 |    Instance details   |  Listing options                | VPC CLI reference documentation |
 | --------------------- | --------------------------------|----------------------------|